guyfisher/half-baked/branches/1.6.1/readme.txt

 == Description ==

 The Half-Baked theme is a bold red, two-column theme that splits the index pages of your WordPress blog right down the middle.
-It has a fluid layout that's accented with rounded corners and P.J.
-Onori's Sanscons icons.
+It has a fluid layout that's accented with rounded corners and Paul Jarvis's twotone icons.

 The Half-Baked theme is widget-aware, and you can highlight some of your sidebar content inside of Bruce Williams' Scriptaculous Accordion.
 There's also a Scriptaculous toggle for your post meta-data and a pair of rollover icons that link to your Contact and About pages.